Nonito Donaire: Donaire vs. Vetyeka

 On May 31, 2014, Donaire fought Simpiwe Vetyeka for the WBA (Super) featherweight title at The Venetian Macao Hotel & Resort's CotaiArena in Macau.
 Donaire knocked down Vetyeka in the fourth round after landing his signature left hook.
 The fight was stopped seconds after the bell for the fifth round due to a cut on Donaire's left eye from an accidental head butt.
 Donaire won the bout via unanimous technical decision (TD).
+Donaire became the second Filipino (after Manny Pacquiao) to win championships in four weight divisions.

 Donaire vs. Walters

 On October 18, 2014, Donaire made the first defense of his WBA (Super) title against undefeated WBA (Regular) champion Nicholas Walters.
 The fight took place in Carson, California, on the undercard of the Gennady Golovkin vs. Marco Antonio Rubio bout.
-Donaire rocked Walters heavily early on, but other than that had little success and was dropped twice before the referee stopped the fight.
-It was the first knockout loss of Donaire's career.
+Donaire started strong and rocked Walters heavily early on, but than was dropped twice later on.
+Donaire wanted to continue but the referee decided to stopped the fight.